 Like clients who no longer rely so strictly on prestige choosing a law firm to represent them, Shepherd predicted that top legal talent also may begin look at firms differently and “possibly open their eyes to a broader range of firms.”

-(Corrected to more accurately reflect Latham’s change in rank in sixth paragraph)
+((Revised to more accurately reflect Latham’s change in rank in sixth paragraph))